gluten-free grain-free diet

 With more and more people interested in grain- and gluten-free diets, expect to hear and see a lot more buzz around the grain-free and gluten-free foods in an effort to expand awareness for those who may benefit.

-While there are some gluten-free grains (such as quinoa, teff and rice), many choosing to adopt a paleo or primal way of eating may avoid grains all together.
+While there are some gluten-free grains (such as quinoa, teff and rice), many choosing to adopt a paleo or primal way of eating may avoid grains altogether.
 Everyone’s body responds differently to changes in the diet, so I encourage listening to the cues from your body, both positive and negative, as you make tweaks to your intake.
 Work with a specialized health care practitioner for individual support.

 These are some of my favorite substitutions when “free style” cooking (without a recipe) at home.